JonScott20/foglamp-south-amplitude-sinusoid/README.md

 1. Download the Debian package to a machine installed with FogLAMP.
 2. Navigate to the directory of the Debian package
 3. Ensure that FogLAMP is running.
-4. run "apt install ./foglamp-south-amplitude-sinusoid-0.0.1.deb NOTE: the "./" in front of the package name is important here!
+4. run "sudo apt install ./foglamp-south-amplitude-sinusoid-0.0.1.deb NOTE: the "./" in front of the package name is important here!
 5. Restart FogLAMP

 ## Configuration Options